22 ARC vs 223 Remington: New Hot Rod? Or Old Reliable?

 The 22 ARC really shines in the wind, which is a key advantage when it comes to scoring hits on smaller targets at longer range.

-A 2″ difference in the point of impact (which is about the advantage the slow 62gr ELD-VT has over the fast 55gr V-Max at just 200 yards) could easily be the difference difference between a hit and a miss on something small like a prairie dog, or between hit to the vitals that drops a coyote in its tracks vs a hit that’s not immediately lethal that allows the coyote to escape.
+A 2″ difference in the point of impact (which is about the advantage the slow 62gr ELD-VT has over the fast 53gr V-Max at just 200 yards) could easily be the difference between a hit and a miss on something small like a prairie dog, or between hit to the vitals that drops a coyote in its tracks vs a hit that’s not immediately lethal that allows the coyote to escape.

 Not only do those factors make it easier to hit a target at long range, but the 22 ARC also simply hits harder, which can make a big difference in minimizing wounding loss and just quickly killing animals.